Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Vladimir Bogomolov:

-The Writers' Union of the USSR meant a lot to me.
+The USSR Writers' Union meant a lot to me.
 Firstly, this is communication with high-class masters, one might say, with the classics of Soviet literature.
 This communication was possible because the Writers' Union organized joint trips around the country, and there were trips abroad.
-I remember one of those trips.
+I remember one of these trips.
 This is 1972, when I was just starting out in literature and found myself in a large group of writers in the Altai Territory.
-For me it was not only an honor, but also a study and a certain experience.
-I have interacted with many famous masters, including with his countryman Pavel Nilin.
+For me it was not only an honor, but also a certain learning and experience.
+I talked to a lot of people famous masters, including with his fellow countryman Pavel Nilin.
 Soon Georgy Mokeevich Markov gathered a large delegation, and we went to Czechoslovakia.
-And also meetings, and it was also interesting.
-Well, and then every time plenums, congresses, when I myself went.
-This, of course, is study, acquaintance and entry into great literature.
-After all, they enter into literature not only with their own words, but also with a certain brotherhood.
+And also meetings, and that was also interesting.
+Well, and then every time there were plenums and congresses, when I myself went.
+This, of course, is studying, meeting and entering into great literature.
+After all, people enter literature not only through their words, but also through a certain brotherhood.
 This was the brotherhood.
-It was later in the Writers' Union of Russia.
+It was later in the Russian Writers' Union.
 And it was always a joy to go there.
-At that time, the Union of Writers of the Soviet Union was undoubtedly needed.
+At that time, the Writers' Union of the Soviet Union was undoubtedly needed.

-I caught the time when Pushkin's "My friends, our union is beautiful!"
-With new force and resurrected in a new way in the mansion on Povarskaya.
-Discussions of the "seditious" story by Anatoly Pristavkin, problematic essays and sharp journalism by Yuri Chernichenko, Yuri Nagibin, Ales Adamovich, Sergei Zalygin, Yuri Karyakin, Arkady Vaksberg, Nikolai Shmelev, Vasily Selyunin, Daniil Granin, Alexei Kondratovich, and other authors took place in crowded classrooms .
-These disputes answered creative interests like-minded writers, received a wide response, formed public opinion on the fundamental questions of the life of the people ...
+I saw the time when Pushkin’s “My friends, our union is wonderful!”
+With new strength and was resurrected in a new way in the mansion on Povarskaya.
+Discussions of the “seditious” story by Anatoly Pristavkin, problematic essays and sharp journalism by Yuri Chernichenko, Yuri Nagibin, Ales Adamovich, Sergei Zalygin, Yuri Karyakin, Arkady Vaksberg, Nikolai Shmelev, Vasily Selyunin, Daniil Granin, Alexei Kondratovich, and other authors were packed packed auditoriums .
+These debates answered creative interests like-minded writers, received wide resonance, formed public opinion on fundamental issues in the life of the people...

 Andrey Malgin, “Letter to a literary friend”:

 Eat iron rule, which knows no exceptions.
 The more famous you are, the more actively you participate in the literary process, the more difficult it will be for you to join the Writers' Union.
-And there will always be an excuse, if not at the creative bureau, then at admission committee, if not at the selection committee, then at the secretariat someone will stand up and say: “Ah, one book?
-Let him publish the second one first”, or: “Oh, two books?
-Let's wait for the third."
-The recommendation was given famous people- protectionism, group action.
-They gave the unknown - let them give the known.
-And so on.<…>It is curious to get acquainted with the list of members of this selection committee.
-Consists there, for example, animal trainer Natalya Durova.
-Qualified judge, right?
+And there will always be an excuse, if not at the creative bureau, then at admissions committee, if not at the admissions committee, then at the secretariat someone will stand up and say: “Oh, one book?
+Let him publish the second one first,” or: “Oh, two books?
+Let's wait for the third one."
+Recommendation given famous people- protectionism, groupism.
+If they were given by unknown people, let them be given by known ones.
+And so on.<…>It is interesting to look at the list of members of this selection committee.
+For example, animal trainer Natalya Durova is a member there.
+A qualified judge, right?
 And who are Vladimir Bogatyrev, Yuri Galkin, Viktor Ilyin, Vladimir Semyonov?
 Do not you know?
 And I don't know.
-And nobody knows.
+And no one knows.

 Address

-The Board of the Writers' Union of the USSR was located at 52/55 Povarskaya Street ("Sollogub's Estate" or "City Estate of Princes Dolgorukovs").
+The board of the Union of Writers of the USSR was located at Povarskaya Street, 52/55 (“Sollogub’s Estate” or “City Estate of the Princes Dolgorukov”).

 Notes